EricLindesay/dreamApp/README.md

 # Dream Keeper

-Dream Keeper is an Android application designed for personalized dream journaling.
+Dream Keeper is an Android application designed for personalized dream journalling.
 It allows users to record dreams with customizable features, including dates, descriptions, and tags.
 The app also offers a home screen widget for quick access.

 ## Features
 - **Dream Entry**: Create dreams with specific dates, detailed descriptions, and a list of associated tags.